History of Dietetics at Loma Linda University

 The foremothers and fathers established the School of Nursing first in 1905.
 The second offering, a hygienic cooking and baking course began in 1908 and was referred to as a dietetics course until it was inactivated in 1918 during World War I. The School of Medicine became the third program of instruction and was begun in 1909.
 Thus, the roots of nutrition and dietetics are deep at Loma Linda University.

 The hiatus in nutrition education lasted until 1922, when a two-year dietitian’s training course was introduced.
 This program was established just five years after the founding of the American Dietetic Association.
 In 1924, a three-year cooperative program added practical training to the curriculum.
 The School of Dietetics was organized in 1928.
 A four-year collegiate program was introduced in 1930 but was not fully accredited until 1937.
 The collegiate program consisted of two years of pre-dietetic training followed by a two-year dietetic course at Loma Linda.
-This program also operated on the cooperative plan that culminated with a bachelor of science degree.
+This program also operated on the cooperative plan that culminated with a Bachelor of Science degree.
 The collegiate program was discontinued in 1954 with the installation of a graduate program and dietetic internship begun in 1956.
-The American Dietetic Association approved the Dietetic Internship in 1957.
+The American Dietetic Association (currently Academy of Nutrition and Dietetics) approved the Dietetic Internship in 1957.

 In 1961, the College of Medical Evangelists became Loma Linda University.
 In 1962 the Board of Trustees voted to consolidate all programs on the Loma Linda campus from the White Memorial Hospital in Los Angeles.
 The School of Public Health was organized in 1964 and at that time the School of Nutrition and Dietetics was incorporated into the new School and became the Department of Nutrition in the School of Public Health.